 - Popular Lake Activities: Canoeing, fishing, tubing

-On the southeast side of the Adirondack Mountains sits the majestic Lake George.
+On the southeast side of the Adirondack Mountains sits the majestic 32-mile long Lake George.
 Nicknamed the “Queen of American Lakes,” Lake George offers picture-perfect views and clear, deep waters, making it one of the best mountain lakes in the U.S. Take the whole family tubing or put your jet skis in the water at one of the many launch sites.
 Looking for a quieter swim?
 Wayside Beach is the best spot to take a dip or go canoeing and kayaking.
-Experience the lake’s beauty by parasailing or taking a shoreline cruise.
-Opt for a different vantage point when you hop into a hot air balloon.
+Experience the lake’s beauty by parasailing or taking a shoreline cruise that offers historic sightseeing.
+Opt for a different vantage point when you hop into a hot air balloon, which will take your breath away with its gorgeous views.
 Lake George is also an ideal place to indulge in the arts.
 Catch a show from the Adirondack Shakespeare Company, or stop by the Adirondack Film Festival in October.

 - Location: Lake Placid, New York

 - Popular Lake Activities: Water skiing, cliff diving, tubing